 This devotional was written by Jim Liebelt

 Today, let’s look from the perspective of the farmer.
-While I’m not certain about the intelligence of donkeys, if I was the farmer, I wouldn’t be expecting much help from the donkey in the future.
-How would one try to convey to the donkey, “Oh, sorry about trying to kill you!”
+While I’m not certain about the intelligence of donkeys, if I were the farmer, I wouldn’t be expecting much help from the donkey in the future.
+How would one try to convey to the donkey, “Oh, sorry about trying to bury you”?

-To me, a moral from the story is that God is able to bring good from our errors.
+To me, a lesson we can learn from this story is that God is able to bring good from our errors.
 The farmer erred in not filling up and covering the well in the first place.
 It was his fault that the donkey fell into the well.
 What was the farmer’s solution to the problem?
 He decided to kill the donkey and cover the whole mess up!